Pats' complementary defense deserving of plaudits

-The New England Patriots are assured of at least two more games — Sunday in Miami and than an AFC playoff game.
+FOXBORO — The New England Patriots are assured of at least two more games: Sunday in Miami and than an AFC playoff game.

 To assure themselves of a chance for success, the Patriots’ defense will hopefully factor into the winning equation.